-Harmione huffed affectionately, a curl at her cheekbone floating upward before she smiled weekly.
+Hermione huffed affectionately, a curl at her cheekbone floating upward before she smiled weakly.

 She shut the door behind her, and a silence settled.
 When Harry turned his gaze back to the man beside him, he had to clear his throat to get his attention again.

-"Who was that?" his voice sounded strained, impatient.
+"Who was that?"
+Krastev asked.
+His voice sounded strained, impatient.

 Harry blinked, trying to mask his surprise.
-He wanter Hermione in exchange for his acres upon acres of land that was probably worth hundreds of thousands?
+He wanted Hermione in exchange for his acres upon acres of land that was probably worth hundreds of thousands?
 Well.
 It wasn't up to Harry to put a price on his friend's head.
-But she is a Muggleborn, Harry felt a bit of a need to inform him since he was a part of Pureblood society.
+He did feel irrationally slighted, however.
+What did Hermione have that Harry's seduction had obviously lacked?
 But Bojidar's cheeks were flushed and his dark eyes wide.
 Ah, men.

 So easy to sway with the scent of sweet flesh.